Zjx402/Kea2/README.md

 executed | During UI testing, how many times the test method has been executed? | Has the test method ever been executed? fail | How many times did the test method fail the assertions during UI testing? | When failed, the test method found a likely functional bug. error | How many times does the test method abort during UI tsting due to some unexpected errors (e.g. some UI widgets used in the test method cannot be found) | When some error happens, the script needs to be updated/fixed because the script leads to some unexpected errors.

+## Configuration File

+After executing `Kea2 init`, some configuration files will be generated in the `configs` directory.
+These configuration files belong to `Fastbot`, and their specific introductions are provided in [Introduction to configuration files](https://github.com/bytedance/Fastbot_Android/blob/main/handbook-cn.md#%E4%B8%93%E5%AE%B6%E7%B3%BB%E7%BB%9F).

 ## Contributors/Maintainers